xxl4/me/source/resume/index.md

 - **Dates**: 2006 - 2009

 - **Description**: Shanghai ShenDong is a ecommerce company that provides online Books selling.
 I was responsible for developing and maintaining the e-commerce platform using Php, Java, MySQL, HTML, CSS, and JavaScript.
 I worked closely with cross-functional teams to deliver high-quality software products.
 We are using Php, MySQL, Ubuntu, Android, HTML, CSS, and JavaScript for our projects.

+-- **Key Achievements**:
+    - Developed a new e-commerce platform for selling books online.
+    - Optimized performance and security settings for high traffic websites.
+    - Integrated with payment gateways and shipping providers for seamless transactions.
+    - Managed server instances, load balancers, and databases on Ali.
+    - Implemented monitoring and alerting systems to detect and respond to issues proactively.

 ## Education